CrossLead Data Protection Addendum

 - to better understand your needs and interests, and personalize your experience with the Sites; and

 - to respond to your requests, questions and feedback.

 For research and development.
 We use information automatically collected and other information to analyze trends, administer the Sites, analyze users’ movements around our Sites, gather demographic information about our user base as a whole, improve the Sites and develop new products and services.

 To send you marketing communications.
-We may send you newsletters or other marketing communications, but you may opt out of receiving them as described in the ‘Opt out of marketing’ section below.
+With your consent where required by applicable laws, we may send you newsletters or other marketing communications.
+You may opt out of receiving them as described in the ‘Opt out of marketing’ section below.

 To create anonymous data.
 We may create aggregated and other anonymous data from our users’ information.
 We make personal information into anonymous data by removing information that makes the data personally identifiable.
 We may use this anonymous data and share it with third parties to understand and improve our Sites and for other lawful business purposes.

 For compliance with law.
 We may use your personal information as we believe appropriate to (a) comply with applicable laws, lawful requests and legal process, such as to respond to subpoenas or requests from government authorities; and (b) where permitted by law in connection with a legal investigation.

 With your consent.
 In some cases we may ask for your consent to collect, use or share your personal information, such as when required by law or our agreements with third parties.